Maximum drawdown, recovery, and momentum: Abstract

 \section{Abstract}

-We test predictability on asset price using stock selection rules based on maximum drawdown and consecutive recovery.
-Monthly momentum- and weekly contrarian-style portfolios ranked by the alternative selection criteria are implemented in various asset classes.
-Regardless of market, the alternative ranking rules are superior in forecasting asset prices and capturing cross-sectional return differentials.
-In a monthly period, alternative portfolios constructed by maximum drawdown measures dominate other momentum portfolios including the cumulative return-based momentum portfolios.
-Recovery-related stock selection criteria are the best ranking measures for predicting mean-reversion in a weekly scale.
-Prediction on future directions becomes more consistent, because the alternative portfolios are less riskier in various reward-risk measures such as Sharpe ratio, VaR, CVaR and maximum drawdown.
+We empirically test predictability on asset price by using stock selection rules based on maximum drawdown and its consecutive recovery.
+In various equity markets, monthly momentum- and weekly contrarian-style portfolios constructed from these alternative selection criteria are superior not only in forecasting directions of asset prices but also in capturing cross-sectional return differentials.
+In monthly periods, the alternative portfolios ranked by maximum drawdown measures exhibit outperformance over other alternative momentum portfolios including traditional cumulative return-based momentum portfolios.
+In weekly time scales, recovery-related stock selection rules are the best ranking criteria for detecting mean-reversion.
+For the alternative portfolios and their ranking baskets, improved risk profiles in various reward-risk measures also imply more consistent prediction on the direction of assets in future.
 In the Carhart four-factor analysis, higher factor-neutral intercepts for the alternative strategies are another evidence for the robust prediction by the alternative stock selection rules.